Communities

 General comments

-Olin Lathrop‭ wrote over 3 years ago
+Olin Lathrop‭ wrote about 4 years ago

 What makes you say cyanobacteria can't live there now?
 You've got liquid water on the surface, so there must be places with appropriate temperatures.
 And there must be rain, so fresh water somewhere, making the acidity of the oceans irrelevant.

-Enfield‭ wrote over 3 years ago
+Enfield‭ wrote about 4 years ago

 If an igneous province has a volume of 80 million cubic miles, then it would have released enough greenhouse gases to be too extreme for even extremophiles to thrive.
 That is what the Speculative Evolution Forum told me.